Sojamann/yamlcls/readme.md

     a: int

 A(b=1)
-# Exception: Unknown argument '1' of type '<class 'int'>' for 'A' with key 'b'
+# UnknownArgument: Unknown argument '1' of type 'int' with key 'b'.
 ```